Dynamic-Capital/Dynamic-Capital/docs/ton-site-gateway-access.md

 fallback online.
 Native TON wallets resolve `.ton` domains directly, while traditional browsers should now start with the official TON Foundation bridge at
 <https://ton.site/dynamiccapital.ton>.
 Our self-hosted gateways on
-DigitalOcean/Lovable remain documented below but are currently offline pending a redeploy.
+DigitalOcean/Lovable are rebuilt from the `apps/web/public/ton-static` bundle and, once deployed, return `HTTP 200`.

 ## Quick remediation when browsers show NXDOMAIN